History of Bolivia (1920–1964): Republican Party and Great Depression

-During the Republican rule the Bolivian economy underwent a profound change.
+During the Republican rule, the Bolivian economy underwent a profound change.
 Tin prices started to decline in the 1920s.
-After peaking in 1929, tin production declined dramatically as the Great Depression nearly destroyed the international tin market.
+After peaking in 1929, tin production fell dramatically as the Great Depression nearly destroyed the international tin market.
 This decline was also caused by the decrease in the tin content of ore and the end of new investment in the mines in Bolivia.
 As economic growth slowed, Republican presidents relied on foreign loans.
 Saavedra (1920–25) and Hernando Siles Reyes (1926–30) borrowed heavily in the United States to finance major development projects, despite opposition by Bolivian nationalists to the favorable terms for the lender.
 The so-called Nicolaus loan aroused national indignation because it gave the United States control over Bolivia's tax collections in return for a private banking loan of US$33 million.

 The rule of the Republican Party and its President Saavedra initially did not indicate any profound changes in Bolivian politics.
 The 1920s, however, was a period of political change.
-During the 1920s Bolivia faced growing social turmoil.
-Saavedra legalized the right to strike and introduced government arbitration in labour disputes.
-In 1922 he caused a general strike after banning night taxis.
-The strikers won and taxi services were resumed and railroad federation was recognized as representative of railroad workers.
+During the 1920s, Bolivia faced growing social turmoil.
+Saavedra legalized the right to strike and introduced government arbitration in labor disputes.
+In 1922, he caused a general strike after banning night taxis.
+The strikers won, taxi services were resumed, and the railroad federation was recognized as representative of railroad workers.

 Labor unrest, such as the miners' strike in Uncia in 1923, was brutally suppressed.

-The unrest reached new heights of violence after the drastic reduction of the work force during the Great Depression.
-Indian peasants continued to rebel in the countryside, although they had been disarmed and their leaders had been executed after participating in the overthrow of the Conservative Party in 1899.
+The unrest reached new heights of violence after the drastic workforce reduction during the Great Depression.
+Indian peasants continued to rebel in the countryside.
+However, they had been disarmed, and their leaders had been executed after participating in the overthrow of the Conservative Party in 1899.
 Now, for the first time, the Indians found support for their cause among the elite.
 Gustavo Navarro, who took the name Tristan Marof, was Bolivia's most important Indianist.
 He saw in the Inca past the first successful socialism and the model to solve rural problems.
 As Indian uprisings continued during the Liberal rule, Siles Reyes promised to improve their situation and organized the National Crusade in Favor of Indians.